Financial Aid Programs

 Paul E. Tsongas Scholarship: Available to full-time Massachusetts residents in the top 10% of their high school graduating class (or who have a recalculated GPA of 3.75 or better) and SAT I totals of 1200.
 Renewable based on continued enrollment with a cumulative GPA of 3.3 or better.
 Awarded at the time of admission.
 Tuition and college fees.

-Massachusetts High Demand Professions Scholarship: Available to Massachusetts residents who are enrolled in high demand disciplines at the bachelor's degree level.
+Massachusetts High Demand Professions Scholarship: When funded, the scholarship is available to Massachusetts residents who are enrolled in high demand disciplines at the bachelor's degree level.
 At MCLA, the majors that would qualify are: Biology, Chemistry, Physics, Mathematics, Computer Science, medical and clinical laboratory technology; Elementary and Secondary Education (except Special Education); and Business, specifically finance and accounting.
 Applications can be accessed through the Office of Student Financial Assistance's (OSFA) website at www.osfa.mass.edu.

 Student Employment Programs